 - the pons acts as a pathway to higher structures; it contains conduction pathways between the medulla and higher brain centers

 The spinal cord

-The spinal cord is along tube like structure which extends from the brain.
+The spinal cord is a long tube-like structure that extends from the brain.
 The spinal cord is composed of a series of 31 segments.
-A pair of spinal nerves comes out of each segment.
-The region of the spinal cord from which a pair of spinal nerves originates is called the spinal segment.
+A pair of spinal nerves come out of each segment.
+The spinal cord region from which a pair of spinal nerves originates is called the spinal segment.
 Both motor and sensory nerves are located in the spinal cord.

 Other parts of the central nervous system

 The neuron is the basic unit in the nervous system.
 It is a specialized conductor cell that receives and transmits electrochemical nerve impulses.
-A typical neuron has a cell body and long arms that conduct impulses from one body part to another body part.
+A typical neuron has a cell body and long arms that conduct impulses from one body part to another.